A Level Music (HSMC)Edexcel (2 Years)

 - Trips to a range of live music events

 Methods of Teaching

 In addition to work in class, weekly workshops and 1-2-1 rehearsals help students prepare their recitals and compositions, with intensive guidance from teachers, and improve their skills in theory and notation.
-The college provides 30 minutes’ weekly free instrumental/vocal tuition to A level music students with our team of visiting music teachers.
-There are lots of opportunities to play and sing in orchestras, jazz bands and choirs to a very high standard.
-Many smaller groups (like classical ensembles and rock bands) get a chance to showcase their work in our weekly lunch time concerts.
+The college provides two 30 minutes’ weekly free instrumental/vocal tuition to HSMC music students with our team of visiting music teachers.
+As well as the HSMC programme of chamber music there are lots of opportunities to play and sing in orchestras, jazz bands and choirs to a very high standard.
+Many chamber groups and other small ensembles get a chance to showcase their work in our weekly lunch time concerts.
 There are master classes and workshops given by professional performers, plus trips to a range of live music events.

 Methods & Patterns of Assessment

 - Performing: performances are non-examined assessment, monitored by teachers and externally assessed by the board.

 - Composing: all composing is non-examined assessment, monitored by teachers and externally assessed by the board.